joneldominic/joneldominic/README.md

 ---

 ### :man_technologist: About Me :
 I have professional experience in the software development industry.
-Precisely, with technologies like Java, C#, Dart, and Javascript.
-I am also a Java SE 8 Oracle Certified Associate.
+Specifically, with technologies such as React.js, Flutter, .NET, Micronaut, Docker, and other Web Development Tools.
+I am also an Oracle Certified Associate, Java SE 8 Programmer.
 I have development experience working with both frontend and backend.
-I also contributed to developing a mobile application in Google Playstore and Huawei App.
+I also have some experience developing applications following the Microservice architecture and Microfrontend pattern.

 #### 🔭 I’m currently working on:
 - A Fullstack web application using [React.js](https://reactjs.org/) and [Micronaut](https://micronaut.io/) at [Full Scale](https://fullscale.io/).